This topic contains general information on Fannie Mae’s project standards, including:

 Notwithstanding any provisions to the contrary in the Guide, which do not require the lender to represent or warrant compliance with Fannie Mae project legal document requirements, the condo or PUD project legal documents must evidence compliance with the above priority of common expense assessment requirements.

 When delivering a loan for a unit located in a project, the lender must provide the Project Type Code and any applicable special feature codes as shown in the following table.
-The lender must also report all other applicable special feature code(s), including those specified in the lender’s Master Agreement and in the Special Feature Codes document on Fannie Mae's website.
+The lender must also report all other applicable special feature code(s), including those specified in a variance in the Lender Contract and in the Special Feature Codes document on Fannie Mae's website.

 |Project Type Code||Description|